Hilaire Belloc and G. K. Chesterton: Early collaboration

+Departure from London

+Belloc bought King's Land (pictured in 2015) in 1906.

 Although they had spent a significant amount of time there already, in March 1906, the Bellocs bought a house in Shipley, a small hamlet in the West Sussex area of the Weald.
 The family bought the property, called King's Land, for £900, comprising 5 acre of land, a brick house, and King's Mill, a smock mill.
 Three years later, Chesterton and his wife also left London, moving from their home in Battersea to a house called Overroads in Beaconsfield, about 25 mi west.
 Later, the two bought property next to the house and built Top Meadow, the home they lived in for the rest of Chesterton's life.

 Chesterton's move from London made him difficult to reach.
-He had an aversion to using the telephone during his lifetime and even his brother had difficulty meeting with him.
+He had an aversion to using the telephone throughout his life and even his brother had difficulty meeting with him.
 The only person who could "run the blockade" was Belloc, who insisted on speaking with Chesterton's wife to negotiate a call time and ensure that either the Chestertons had beer there or that he would bring some on his way.
 Despite the grown distance between the two, Belloc visited him more than any of his other friends from London.

 The Chesterbelloc

 George Bernard Shaw (pictured in 1909) coined the term Chesterbelloc to describe the pair in 1908.

 In 1908, The New Age published a volley of controversial essays debating socialism following the publication of Arnold Bennett's essay "Why I am a Socialist"; the event is now known as the "Chesterbelloc scandal" or "Chesterbelloc controversy".
-The editor-in-chief, Alfred Richard Orage, invited Belloc and Chesterton to argue against Bennett's essay without any editorial removal.
+The editor-in-chief, Alfred Richard Orage, invited Belloc and Chesterton to argue against Bennett's essay without any editorial censorship.
 The previous year, the two provided the against motion on socialism during a public debate against George Bernard Shaw and Chesterton's brother, Cecil.
 The two agreed and published "Thoughts About Modern Thought" and "Why I am not a Socialist", respectively.
 H. G. Wells responded to both in the following issue and both wrote responses back.

-On 15 February, George Bernard Shaw, a friend and intellectual rival of the pair, published an essay entitled "Belloc and Chesterton", criticising his opponents though acknowledging their goodwill.
-In it, he described the two as a chimeric and elephantine beast which he called "the Chesterbelloc", an unnatural creature with "the front legs being that very exceptional and unEnglish individual Hilaire Belloc, and the hind legs that extravagant freak of nature, G. K. Chesterton".
+On 15 February, Shaw, a friend and intellectual rival of the pair, published an essay entitled "Belloc and Chesterton", criticising his opponents though acknowledging their goodwill.
+In it, he described the two as a chimeric and elephantine beast which he called "the Chesterbelloc", an unnatural creature with "the front legs being that very exceptional and unEnglish [sic] individual Hilaire Belloc, and the hind legs that extravagant freak of nature, G. K. Chesterton".
 This quadrupedal monstrosity, resembling a pantomime elephant, had Belloc in charge and dragged Chesterton's hind legs in tow, but the creature was so malformed that the legs would get tangled as they moved.
 Thus, in order to move at all, Chesterton had to "make all the intellectual sacrifices that are demanded by Belloc".
 Shaw ended the piece with a challenge to Chesterton: